matschik/docker-compose-postgres-pgadmin/README.md

 ## Features 🌟

-- **Easy Setup**: One-command launch for both PostgreSQL and pgAdmin.
+- **🚀 Easy Setup**: One-command launch for both PostgreSQL and pgAdmin.
-- **Pre-configured pgAdmin**: Quick access to pgAdmin with pre-set environment variables and automatic server configuration via `entrypoint.sh`.
+- **🖥️ Pre-configured pgAdmin**: Quick access to pgAdmin with pre-set environment variables and automatic server configuration via `entrypoint.sh`.
-- **No pgadmin login page**: When accessing pgAdmin, you are automatically logged in with the credentials you set in the `.env` file.
+- **🔑 No pgAdmin Login Page**: When accessing pgAdmin, you are automatically logged in with the credentials you set in the `.env` file.
-- **Customizable**: Easy to customize with your environment variables via the `.env` file.
+- **⚙️ Customizable**: Easy to customize with your environment variables via the `.env` file.

 ## Prerequisites 🛠️